- Information for Students

 Might I have a specific learning difficulty (such as dyslexia)?

 Below you will find some simple diagrams of the kinds of difficulties experienced by students with SpLDs, both generally and in relation to music.
-If some of these feel familiar to you, you might also like to request a confidential discussion and, if appropriate, SpLD screening with Cheryll Duncan, the College Learning Support Tutor.
-Appointments can be made by contacting email@example.com
+If some of these feel familiar to you and you would like to discuss them further, please arrange an appointment by contacting firstname.lastname@example.org.

 Disabled Students' Allowances (DSAs)

 If you are a home student for fees, and have a diagnosed specific learning difficulty, long-standing medical or mental health condition you may be eligible for DSAs (Disabled Students' Allowances).
 This is a non means-tested grant which helps to pay for any additional study-related support arising from your disability/specific learning difficulty.
-For further information, please contact the Student Wellbeing Advisor, firstname.lastname@example.org.
+For further information, please contact the Wellbeing team via email: Wellbeing@rncm.ac.uk.

 Assistive technology (AT)